hans-riess/hans-riess.github.io/_posts/2021-04-09-galois-connections.md

 $$
 such that $f_\ast (p) \sqsupseteq q$ if and only if $f^\ast(q) \geq p$ .

-In 1982, a mathematician Rudolph Wille presented a [paper](https://link.springer.com/book/10.1007/978-94-009-7798-3), "Restructuring Lattice Theory: An Approach Based on Heirarchies of Concepts," connecting Galois connections to binary relations.
+In 1982, a mathematician Rudolph Wille presented a [paper](https://link.springer.com/book/10.1007/978-94-009-7798-3), "Restructuring Lattice Theory: An Approach Based on Hierarchies of Concepts," connecting Galois connections to binary relations.
 He is often credited for first "applying lattice theory" because of course binary relations are everywhere (e.g. databases, systems theory, linguistics etc...).
-Given a binary relation $R \subseteq X \times Y$, Wille constructs a lattice he calls the **concept lattice** describing heirarchies of concepts (i.e. subsets of $X$ or $Y$ ) within a relation.
+Given a binary relation $R \subseteq X \times Y$, Wille constructs a lattice he calls the **concept lattice** describing hierarchies of concepts (i.e. subsets of $X$ or $Y$ ) within a relation.

 A concept lattice comes from a Galois connection,
 $$